 A first, hesitant cry told her that her babies were waking.
 She shrugged on a dressing-gown, collar soft against her throat, swept her hair into a band and moved leisurely towards the other room.
 As she passed by the bed, a hand caught hers – warm and strong.

 Laughing with the deep resonance that Muhammad always said he adored, Amelia allowed herself to be pulled down to the bed.
 She came to rest on the mounded duvet above his body and bent her lips to his.

 The call from the other room doubled, then a third joined the chorus.
-Reluctantly Amelia pulled herself away from the warm promise of Muhammad’s arms and, with a smile, kissed her fingertips and drew them down his cheek.
+Reluctantly Amelia pulled herself away from the warm promise of Muhammad’s arms and he, with a smile, kissed her fingertips and drew them down his cheek.